core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

-Conceptually, the CoAP over TCP/TLS specification replaces most of CoAP's message layer by a new message adapter on top of TCP or TLS that does provides a framing mechanism on top of the byte stream provided by TCP/TLS, conveying the length information about each CoAP message that on datagram transports is provided by the datagram layer below (UDP, DTLS).
+Conceptually, the CoAP over TCP/TLS specification replaces most of CoAP's message layer by a new message adapter on top of TCP or TLS that provides a framing mechanism on top of the byte stream provided by TCP/TLS, conveying the length information about each CoAP message that on datagram transports is provided by the datagram layer below (UDP, DTLS).